magnesj/ResInsight/docs/WellLogsAndPlots.md

 ### Exporting LAS-files

-A set of curves can be exported to LAS files by right clicking the curves, well log track, or well log plots and select **Export To LAS Files ...**.
+A set of curves can be exported to LAS files by right-clicking the curves, well log track, or well log plots and select **Export To LAS Files ...**.
 An export dialog is displayed, allowing the user to configure how to export curve data.

 ![]({{ site.baseurl }}/images/export_to_las_files.png)